njike2000/WebScraper/README.md

 *About the Project*

 The Spring Boot Project Template is designed to serve as a foundation for web applications using Spring Boot.
 It simplifies the setup process and provides a basic structure for building robust and secure applications.
+In Project i scraped a Webside using jsoup Package of Java and saved the Data in a Database.
+The webapp is the deployed on Google Clood with the help of Kubernetes and Docker.
+You can also run the code from my Github repository

 Main Features: